Portable Pitching Mound Buying Guide

 Choosing the Right Pitching Mound Type

-There are three types of portable pitching mounds; game mounds, practice mounds and pitching platforms.
-Although they are all designed to improve a pitcher’s pitching skills, each has its own application.
+There are three types of portable pitching mounds: game mounds, indoor practice mounds, and pitching platforms.
+Although they are all designed to improve a pitcher’s pitching skills, each has its application.

 Game Pitching Mounds

-Game mounds are designed for exactly what they sound like, games and tournaments.
+Game mounds are designed for precisely what they sound like: games and tournaments.
 Game mounds are portable and typically designed for outdoor use only.
-This means that the turf is extra durable and is usually treated with a UV resistant layer.
+This means the turf is extra durable and usually treated with a UV-resistant layer.

 Indoor Practice Pitching Mounds

 Indoor practice mounds are great for indoor facilities, like an indoor gym or an indoor batting cage.
 Indoor pitching mounds are also portable and designed to help pitchers improve their pitching skills despite the weather.
 For this reason, we recommend purchasing an indoor pitching mound during winter to keep your pitching skills sharp during the off-season.

 A good indoor practice mound should be able to grip a slick gym floor and not move around with every pitch delivered.
 Some indoor mounds are rough on the bottoms and will move around and scratch a gym floor!
 Be sure your new indoor mound won’t scratch the gym floors and will grip well.

 Another great feature that we love about indoor mounds is the two-piece design.
 Our favorite indoor mound brand that we carry, PortoLite, does a great job of creating the indoor two-piece design.
 This design allows for easy storage and portability and the ability to stagger the mound, allowing the front foot more landing area (see image below).

 Pitching platforms have the same features as both game mounds and practice mounds.
 Pitching platforms are generally used outdoors on a field as a game mound but for practice, like an indoor mound.
 And, like the other mounds, the platforms come with turf or some kind of turf equivalent and are sloped downward.